DiRAC-HPC/Cluster-Challenge/prerequisites/README.md

 Although most of the participants had at least some command line experience, only two had any prior experience of using a compute cluster and clearly this lack of hands-on experience was a problem.
 To deal with this we would suggest making it a requirement to attend an HPC Carpentry workshop or similar hands-on introductory course, instead of doing the equivalent self-paced learning.

-See the list of recommended training materials we used.
+See the [list of recommended training resources](https://www.ucl.ac.uk/advanced-research-computing/cluster-challenge-training-resources) we used.

 For participants with significant experience, another approach would be to develop a quiz to test their existing knowledge, similar to the DiRAC essentials level “driving” test.
+This would give them confidence if they passed, as well as highlighting any areas of weakness/need for further reading or training.

 ## Hardware

-The UCL Myriad cluster (https://www.rc.ucl.ac.uk/docs/Clusters/Myriad/) was used for the hands-on cluster challenge.
+The [UCL Myriad cluster](https://www.rc.ucl.ac.uk/docs/Clusters/Myriad/) was used for the hands-on cluster challenge.
 4 standard CPU nodes and a large GPU node (with 4 GPUs) were reserved for the challenge using a dedicated training queue, to make sure that  participants’ jobs were able to run within a reasonable timescale.
 A further consideration is accessing the cluster remotely; Myriad is behind a firewall, so remote participants would have needed to connect via VPN or ssh from another UCL server.

-## Advertising
+## Promotion/Registration

 - Consider running a Careers Day webinar to help generate interest.